aspyatkin/localdns-cookbook/README.md

 ## Notes

-To avoid conflicts with `systemd-resolved`, one may set enable `bind_interfaces` in `localdns_install` resource and use the following snippet in their Chef recipes:
+To avoid conflicts with `systemd-resolved`, one may enable `bind_interfaces` in `localdns_install` resource and use the following snippet in their Chef recipes:

 ```ruby
 service 'systemd-resolved' do